ivan-veselovsky/dominators-finder/README.md

 𝑒1: the entry node of the graph
 𝑒2: the exit node of the graph
 ℎ: a node in the graph
-The server outputs all the nodes that post-lead ℎ in the graph.
+The server outputs all the nodes that dominator ℎ in the graph.

 #### For example: